 Pre-existing Injury Meaning

-For a work-related personal injury claim, a “pre-existing injury or medical condition” is defined as an injury or medical condition that was present during the employment process and that a person suspects or (ought reasonably to suspect) would be aggravated, as per Section 571A of the Workers’ Compensation and Rehabilitation Act 2003 (Qld).
+For a work-related personal injury claim, a “pre-existing injury or medical condition” is defined as an injury or medical condition that was present during the employment process and that a person suspects or (ought reasonably to suspect) would be aggravated by their work duties, as per Section 571A of the Workers’ Compensation and Rehabilitation Act 2003 (Qld).

-This definition is essential to understanding how a pre-existing injury can affect a worker’s compensation claim.
+Knowing this definition can help when understanding how a pre-existing injury can impact a worker’s compensation claim.

 How A Pre-Existing Injury Impacts Workers' Compensation Claims